What is sleep apnea?

 After a sleep study is performed, it will be determined whether or not you suffer from sleep apnea.
 If so, there are a few sleep apnea treatments available.

-• The most common treatment is the continuous positive airway pressure (CPAP) apparatus.
-Many sleep disorder sufferers find significant relief with using the CPAP while they sleep.
+1. CPAP Therapy (Continuous Positive Airway Pressure): The most common treatment is the continuous positive airway pressure (CPAP)apparatus for moderate to severe sleep apnea.
+A CPAP machine delivers a continuous flow of air through a mask to keep your airways open while you sleep.
+Many sleep disorder sufferers find relief with using the CPAP while they sleep.

-If you think you may be suffering from sleep apnea disorder, we encourage you to call
+If you think you may be suffering from sleep apnea disorder or if you’re ready to choose a dentist for sleep apnea treatment, we encourage you to call Advanced Cosmetic & Family Dentistry today for an appointment with our sleep apnea dentists.